Cyclone3DR/Scripts/RTC360 scanner tools/README.md

 Simple script shows how to to import RTC360 job scans (raw data) from a specified local directory.

+A sample data [Job 001-Vkwn.zip](./Job%20001-Vkwn.zip) is available for testing.
+Just unzip it and select the folder after launching the script.

 > The script assumes that the raw data have been previously exported from the scanner.

 ## [RemoteJob_And_ImportJob.js](./RemoteJob_And_ImportJob.js)